Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Methodology and comprehensive comparison

-In this study, a brief outline is first presented to cover the significant topics throughout the process of SSL applications.
+In this study, a brief outline is first provided to uncover the significant topics to be explored throughout SSL applications.
 Then, we illustrate the selection of SSL methods.
-Afterwards, the setting of experiments are described with relevant medical datasets and downstream tasks.
-Finally, we discuss the potential limitations in the current literature.
-By implementing a unified benchmark framework, a fair comparison of representative SSL algorithms is performed across multiple medical tasks.
+Afterwards, the experimental setup on relevant medical datasets is described.
+Then, we point out the potential flaws in the experiments reported in previous works.
+By implementing a unified benchmarking framework, a fair comparison of representative SSL algorithms is performed across multiple medical tasks.